Thirumalesh2007/Technova/README.md

 A modern e-commerce web application developed as part of my internship project.

-here is the website i ahve developed "" stellar-tech-market.vercel.app ""
+here is the website i have developed "" stellar-tech-market.vercel.app ""

 ## Features